interlay/interlay.github.io/docs/guides/faq.md

 ### Who are the vaults?
 Can anyone become a Vault?

-Vaults maintain the physical backing of interBTC: they ensure BTC remains locked while interBTC exists.
+Vaults maintain the physical backing of interBTC: they ensure users can redeem interBTC for "physical" BTC on the Bitcoin blockchain.
 Anyone can become a Vault.
-You only need: (1) a Bitcoin wallet, (2) a Polkadot wallet, and (3) to register by lock collateral (secures the BTC you get to hold in custody).
+You only need: (1) a Bitcoin wallet, (2) a Polkadot wallet, and (3) to register by locking collateral (secures the BTC you get to hold in custody).

 ### Can I always get my BTC back?